sinharitesh/tutorials-masterclasses/README.md

-# tutorials-masterclasses
+## tutorials-masterclasses

-Some of my tutorials and masterclasses
+My tutorials and handouts are organized in various subfolders:

+- Pytorch tutorial
+- Productionizing ml models on AWS platform